zihos/zihos.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Assistant at Dongguk University, South Korea, working on vision-language alignment for sketch images under the supervision of [Jihie Kim](https://sites.google.com/view/jihiekim/).
+I am currently a Research Assistant at Dongguk University, South Korea, working on vision-language alignment for sketch images under the supervision of [Jihie Kim](https://sites.google.com/view/jihiekim/) and seeking Ph.D. opportunities.
 I previously obtained my Master's Degree at Dongguk University, under the supervision of [Jihie Kim](https://sites.google.com/view/jihiekim/).
 My research focused on Computer Vision, Multi-modal learning, and Image generation.
 I earned a Bachelor of Science in Computer Science and Engineering from Dongguk University, graduating with honors (95.0%) in August 2022.

 My research interests include Computer Vision, Vision-Language Alignment, Multi-modal Learning, and Text-to-Image Generation.